-This year, the bitcoin and to some extend the crypto market as a whole, have recovered a bit from the crypto crash of 2018 and subsequent crypto winter.
+This year, the bitcoin and to some extent the crypto market as a whole, have recovered a bit from the crypto crash of 2018 and subsequent crypto winter.
 Trade is up and so the lifeblood of crypto exchanges is streaming hotter and faster again.
 Both regulators and exchanges have learned hard lessons, because of exchanges facilitating crime and most ICOs misleading retail investors.
 This has spurred further innovation and change.

 Because of the harsh crypto climate in the US, where the SEC is hunting down ICO after ICO, and states are sending subpoenas to exchange after exchange, crypto exchanges are increasingly looking for legal shelter.
 Reportedly, some 110 crypto exchanges applied for an exchange license in Japan that has recognized bitcoin as a legal payment method, was home to the most prominent exchange bankruptcy (Mtgox) in the young crypto history, and of course must believe that Satoshi Nakamoto is actually a Japanese undercover agent.
 Also Estonia, known for its mild and crypto friendly climate, has introduced a regime under which exchanges can easily acquire a crypto exchange license.
 Just for a few thousand euro.
 Not a big threshold.

 Within the G20, it has been agreed that crypto exchanges will be required to apply KYC (Know Your Customer) checks, similar to banks and Regulated Markets (RMs).
 The crypto exchanges that get licensed, will likely be the ones that survive.
 Reversely, exchanges without license will likely be criminalized, go underground, and get persecuted and penalized.